 Week 4: Approaches to the Design of Refugee Camps

 Major factors to be considered in the design of a refugee settlement.

 Advantages and disadvantages of urban versus rural refugee encampments.

-Week 6: Migrant and Refugee Populations: a Public Health and Policy Perspective on a Continuing Global Crisis, AND The Health Impacts of the Refugee Crisis
+Week 5: Migrant and Refugee Populations: a Public Health and Policy Perspective on a Continuing Global Crisis, AND The Health Impacts of the Refugee Crisis

 Major health conditions to which refugees are especially likely to suffer.

 Interventions that refugee managers often must take to assure refugee health.